Wikifab/wikifab-main/README.md

 Finaly, make sure that server has write permissions on directories "images/" and "images/avatars/".

 Now you should have a wikifab like wiki.
 Please contact us if you have any difficulties.

+## Installation process using full package

+### 1. Download package and upload it to you website

+### 2. Set Up your wiki

+Go to your website url, and follow installation instructions.

+Note : wikifab is only available in english and french for now.
+If you select another language, you will have a lot of missing translations.

+At the end of the installation, it should give you a file "LocalSettings.php" to put in your website directory.

+At this point, your wiki is up, but it does not include the wikifab part.

+### 3. add wikifab extensions and configuration

+Edit the 'LocalSettings.php' file and add the following line at the end :
+	include('LocalSettings.wikifab.php');

+Then execute those script to install wikifab extensions and pages :
+	php maintenance/update.php
+	php maintenance/initWikifab.php --setWikifabHomePage